 Intergenerational Movement Building in the Time of COVID-19 and Beyond

-Movement Maker Wakumi Douglas of SOUL Sisters Leadership Collective talks with Trina about liberated homeschooling and inviting children to play an active role in their learning.
+In part 2 of this series, Movement Maker Wakumi Douglas of SOUL Sisters Leadership Collective talks with Trina about liberated homeschooling and inviting children to play an active role in their learning.
 As an accompaniment to the conversation, we include a tool that you can adapt to use with the children in your lives.

-Movement Maker Sarah Curtiss of Men As Peacemakers talks with Trina about reclaiming ancestral practices through cooking, growing, and preparing food as part of liberation.
+In part 3 of this series, Movement Maker Sarah Curtiss of Men As Peacemakers talks with Trina about reclaiming ancestral practices through cooking, growing, and preparing food as part of liberation.
 As an accompaniment to the conversation we invite you to create your own recipe for liberation and share them with us on social media using the hashtag #MEVRecipeForLiberation.